bajinsheng/SGFuzz/README.md

     Starting an interactive docker shell for LibFuzzer: `sudo make debug-libfuzzer-h2o_h2o-fuzzer-http2` In the docker container, running the LibFuzzer: `$ROOT_DIR/docker/benchmark-runner/startup-runner.sh`

-    After 23 hours, Typing 'CTRL+C' to stop the LibFuzzer.
-Copying the generated corpus from docker to host:
+    After 23 hours, in the docker container, typing 'CTRL+C' to stop LibFuzzer.
+In the host, copying the generated corpus from docker to host:
     `sudo docker cp docker-id-libfuzzer:/out/corpus .` The *docker-id-libfuzzer* needs to be replaced by the actual hash id of the docker container.

     Then starting a docker container for SGFuzz: `sudo make debug-sfuzzer-h2o_h2o-fuzzer-http2`